How to improve the prediction?

 (X) MYTH: Menstrual cycles are always 28 days long and every woman ovulates on day 14.

-(✓)FACT: The average menstrual cycle is 28 days long, but every woman is unique and nearly 50% of women’s cycles vary by 7 days or more1.
-As menstrual cycles vary in length, so does the timing of ovulation, so it can be difficult to know when YOUR fertile days are.
+(✓)FACT: The average menstrual cycle is 28 days long, but every woman is unique and nearly 52% of women’s cycles vary by 5 days or more.2 As menstrual cycles vary in length, so does the timing of ovulation, so it can be difficult to know when YOUR fertile days are.

 As we are trying for a baby should we increase our frequency of intercourse?
 Can too much intercourse damage the quality or quantity of the sperm?

 Monica Moore, founder of “Fertile Health, LLC”